apalache-mc/apalache/docs/src/tutorials/good-parts.md

 ![Running times](./img/times.png)

 The plot speaks for itself.
 The version `NextFast` is dramatically faster than `NextSlow` for an increasing number of processes.
-Interestingly, `NextFast` is also more concise and it follows the spirit of TLA+.
+Interestingly, `NextFast` is also more concise.
+In principle, both `NextFast` and `NextSlow` describe the same behavior.
+However, `NextFast` looks higher-level: It looks like it computes `clocks` and `drifts` in parallel, whereas `NextSlow` is computing these functions in a loop (though the order of iteration is unknown).
+Actually, whether these functions are computed sequentially or in parallel is irrelevant for our specification, as both `NextFast` and `NextSlow` describe a *single step* of our system!
+We can view `NextSlow` as an implementation of `NextFast`, as `NextSlow` contains a bit more computation details.

-The above plot may seem counterintuitive to software engineers.
+From the performance angle, the above plot may seem counterintuitive to software engineers.
 Indeed, we are simply updating an array-like data structure in a loop.
-Normally, it should not be hard.
-However, behind the scenes,
-Apalache is producing constraints about all function elements for each iteration.
+Normally, it should not be computationally expensive.
+However, behind the scenes, Apalache is producing constraints about all function elements for each iteration.
 Intuitively, you can think of it as being *fully copied at every iteration*, instead of one element being updated.
-From this perspective, the iteration in `NextSlow` is less efficient.
+From this perspective, the iteration in `NextSlow` should be less efficient.